RosyArts/amanda/README.md

 The effects of HRT are slow, taking many years to complete, and most are entirely reversible.
 Effects include:

-- Body fat redistribution (*android*/male body fat patterns change to *estroid*/female body fat patterns.
+- Body fat redistribution - *android*/male body fat patterns change to *gynoid*/female body fat patterns.
 This means more fat on the arms, legs, face, etc and less on the stomach and surrounding the internal organs (*visceral fat*)
-Time to complete: years.
+--Time to complete: years.
-Reversible: yes.
+--Reversible: yes.

 - Breast growth, just like in female puberty.
 Because it literally is female puberty.
-Time to complete: years.
+--Time to complete: years.
-Reversible: via surgery.
+--Reversible: via surgery.

 - Softer and more sensitive skin
 Time to complete: months.
-Reversible: yes.
+--Reversible: yes.

 - Stronger emotions, happier happies, sadder sads.

 On a personal note, I credit testosterone for my complete lack of ability to express negative emotions unless I'm having a breakdown.
 Many people with male minds, including me, find it completely impossible to cry unless breaking down.
 Which is not fun.

-Time to complete: months
+--Time to complete: months
-Reversible: yes
+--Reversible: yes

 - Period-like symptoms,
 Of course I do not mean bleeding.
 I mean a monthly cycle of emotions and cramping, just like in someone born female.
-Time to complete: months.
+--Time to complete: months.
-Reversible: yes.
+--Reversible: yes.

 - Infertility
 With a significantly lower testosterone level comes the halt of sperm production, and commonly erectile dysfunction.
 I don't care.
 Honestly, both pluses for me.
-Time to complete: months.
+--Time to complete: months.
-Reversible: usually, rarely not.
+--Reversible: usually, rarely not.

 - Libido changes
 Blah blah, less male-like sexual experience more female-like sexual experience.
-Time to complete: months.
+--Time to complete: months.
-Reversible: yes.
+--Reversible: yes.

 - Penile/testicular shrinkage
 Only happens sometimes.
 Wouldn't mind though.
-Time to complete: months-years.
+--Time to complete: months-years.
-Reversible: i cannot remember for I never cared.
+--Reversible: i cannot remember for I never cared.

 - Less body hair
-Time to complete: years.
+--Time to complete: years.
-Reversible: yes.
+--Reversible: yes.

 - Male pattern baldness stopped/slowed/partially reversed
-Time to complete: months-years.
+--Time to complete: months-years.
-Reversible: yes.
+--Reversible: yes.

 - Skeletal changes - wider pelvis
-Time to complete: years-decades.
+--Time to complete: years-decades.
-Reversible: no.
+--Reversible: no.

 - Voice changes: DO NOT OCCUR.